K4ryuu/CS2-Egg/docs/getting-started/updating.md

 The egg can automatically restart your server when a new CS2 update is detected.

-See the [Auto-Restart Guide](../features/auto-restart.md) for full setup instructions.
+See the [VPK Sync & Centralized Updates Guide](../features/vpk-sync.md) for automatic updates and server restarts.

-> **💡 Tip for Multiple Servers:** If you run multiple CS2 servers, use [VPK Sync](../features/vpk-sync.md) with the centralized update script instead.
+> ****TIP** Tip for Multiple Servers:** If you run multiple CS2 servers, use [VPK Sync](../features/vpk-sync.md) with the centralized update script instead.
 It downloads once and restarts all servers together, saving bandwidth and time compared to per-server auto-restart.

-### Webhook Notifications

-You can configure Discord webhooks to receive notifications about scheduled updates.
-The webhook feature sends formatted embeds with update information and countdown timers.

-**Configuration:**

-1. Create a webhook in your Discord server
-2. Add the webhook URL to the **Auto Restart - Discord Webhook** variable
-3. Server will send notifications when updates are detected

-**Note:** This is an optional feature for monitoring purposes.

 ## Checking Versions